 Here are the resources that are available to our students:

-- Deer Lakes has two school counselors in the high school and one each in our middle school, intermediate center and primary center
+- Two school counselors in the high school and one each in our middle school, intermediate center and primary center

 - Works within the district primarily with K-5, but available 6-12

 - Offers outpatient counseling services from Family Behavioral Resources (FBR) to students during the school day at their building